 The sense of balance also incorporates visual input from the eyes and proprioceptive input from the peripheral nerves (via the spinal cord).
 The cerebral cortex receives output from the lower centers and integrates the information to produce the perception of motion.

 Perception of stability, motion, and orientation to gravity originates in the vestibular apparatus, which consists of

 Rotary motion causes flow of endolymph in the semicircular canal oriented in the plane of motion.
 Depending on the direction of flow, endolymph movement either stimulates or inhibits neuronal output from hair cells lining the canal.
 Similar hair cells in the saccule and utricle are embedded in a matrix of Ca carbonate crystals (otoliths).
 Deflection of the otoliths by gravity stimulates or inhibits neuronal output from the attached hair cells.

-There are numerous structural (trauma, tumors, degenerative), vascular, infectious, toxic (including drug-related), and idiopathic causes (see Table 4: Approach to the Patient With Ear Problems: Some Causes of Dizziness and Vertigo), but only about 5% of cases are caused by a serious disorder.
+There are numerous structural (trauma, tumors, degenerative), vascular, infectious, toxic (including drug-related), and idiopathic causes (see see Some Causes of Dizziness and Vertigo), but only about 5% of cases are caused by a serious disorder.

 The most common causes of dizziness with vertigo involve some component of the peripheral vestibular system:

 Less often, the cause is a central vestibular disorder (most commonly migraine), a disorder with a more global effect on cerebral function, a psychiatric disorder, or a disorder affecting visual or proprioceptive input.
 Sometimes, no cause can be found.

 The most common causes of dizziness without vertigo are less clear cut, but they are usually not otologic and probably are